 War of 1812 is an elegant strategy wargame depicting the Anglo-American struggle to control the Great Lakes and Canada.

 War of 1812 sets up in five minutes and plays in 1-2 hours.
-This classic wargame has been enjoyed by thousands of gamers for over 30 years.
+This classic wargame has been enjoyed by thousands of gamers for nearly 50 years.